Other Compliance Issues

 vii.
 Electronic Approvals

 SDSU Research Foundation utilizes information systems that support electronic transactions, including electronic approvals (e-authorization).
-Unique accounts (user ID and password) are created for individual PIs and employees and are for the use of the assigned individual only and must NOT be shared.
+Unique accounts (user ID and password) are created for the PI and employees and are for the use of the assigned individual only and must NOT be shared.
 Use of on-line user IDs and passwords in SDSU Research Foundation systems is the equivalent of a wet ink signature on paper.
 Individuals shall be liable for all activities on their assigned accounts.

 viii.
 Password security

+ix.
 Secure Account Usage / Password Protection Standards

 - Do not share passwords.
 All users are responsible for keeping their passwords confidential.
 Accounts created for an individual are for the use of that individual only.
 Users are responsible for any use of their assigned account(s).